rawsab/patchly/README.md

 - Context-aware fix generation using GPT-4
 - Simple and interactive CVE dashboard with filters
 - Fully automated repo cloning and clean up
-- Rate limiting and cache management
+- CORS handling, rate limiting and cache management

 ### Technologies
 Built with FastAPI (Python) for backend scanning logic and dependency parsing, and Next.js (React, TypeScript, TailwindCSS) for an interactive frontend interface.
 Project deployed on Vercel + Render.